Epistimio/orion/docs/src/user/web_api.rst

 The plot resource permits the generation and retrieval of `Plotly <https://plotly.com/>`_ plots to visualize your experiments and their results.

-.. http:get:: /plots/regret/:experiment
+.. http:get:: /plots/parallel_coordinates/:experiment

-   Return a regret plot for the specified experiment.
+   Return a parallel coordinates plot for the specified experiment.

    **Example response**